Malaysia Airlines Flight 370: Passengers

 Of the 227 passengers, 153 were Chinese citizens, including a group of 19 artists with six family members and four staff returning from a calligraphy exhibition of their work in Kuala Lumpur; 38 passengers were Malaysian.
 The remaining passengers were from 12 different countries.
 Twenty passengers, 12 of whom were from Malaysia and eight from China, were employees of Freescale Semiconductor.

-Through a 2007 agreement with Malaysia Airlines, Tzu Chi (an international Buddhist organisation) immediately sent specially trained teams to Beijing and Malaysia to give emotional assistance to passengers' families.
+Based on a 2007 agreement with Malaysia Airlines, Tzu Chi (an international Buddhist organisation) immediately sent specially trained teams to Beijing and Malaysia following the disappearance of MH370 in 2014 to give emotional assistance to passengers' families.
 The airline also sent its own team of caregivers and volunteers and agreed to bear the expense of bringing family members of the passengers to Kuala Lumpur and providing them with accommodation, medical care, and counselling.
 Altogether, 115 family members of the Chinese passengers flew to Kuala Lumpur.
 Some other family members chose to remain in China, fearing they would feel too isolated in Malaysia.